Program Counter & Stack Pointer

 2CPClock input

-3 to 6P0 to P6Data input, used to input arbitrary data to the counter
+3 to 6P0 to P3Parallel data inputs, used to load an arbitrary 4-bit value into the counter

 7PEEnables(Counts up) all flip flops in parallel